-LGBT students, staff, and employees in health professional schools may also be fearful of biased treatment.
-Approximately 17 percent of LGBT medical students have reported hostile environments and 15 percent reported being aware of the mistreatment of LGBT students.
+LGBTQ students, staff, and employees in health professional schools may also be fearful of biased treatment.
+Approximately 17 percent of LGBTQ medical students have reported hostile environments and 15 percent reported being aware of the mistreatment of LGBTQ students.

-Fostering institutional climate and visibility will ensure that LGBT faculty, students, staff, and patients feel fully welcomed and accepted at Penn.
+Fostering institutional climate and visibility will ensure that LGBTQ faculty, students, staff, and patients feel fully welcomed and accepted at Penn.